ibexa/documentation-developer/docs/api/graphql_operations.md

 ## Creating content

-To create a new Folder as a child of Location `2`:
+Create a new Folder as a child of Location `2` with:

 ```
 mutation createFolder {